Alfaro homers twice as Marlins beat Red Sox | Sports-Games

 Catcher Jorge Alfaro slugged a pair of two-run homers, leading the host Miami Marlins to an 8-4 win over the Boston Red Sox on Wednesday night.
 Alfaro was removed from the game in the seventh inning after a foul ball hit his mask.

-Garrett Cooper also hit a two-run homer for the surprising Marlins, who are in second place in the National League East -- one year removed from losing 105 games.
-Alex Verdugo led Boston, going 3-for-4 with two runs scored, one double and one walk.
+Garrett Cooper also hit a two-run homer for the surprising Marlins (25-22), who are in second place and 2 1/2 games behind the Atlanta Braves in the National League East -- one year removed from losing 105 games.
+Alex Verdugo led Boston (18-32), going 3-for-4 with two runs scored, one double and one walk.
 Designated hitter J.D.
 Martinez, a Miami native, added a home run and three RBIs.
 But it wasn't enough as Boston's two-game win streak was snapped.

 Both teams rested their standout center fielders -- Jackie Bradley Jr. for Boston and Starling Marte of Miami.
 Reliever Yimi Garcia (2-0) earned the win, striking out two during one scoreless inning.
 Marlins rookie left-hander Trevor Rogers started and allowed just one run, but he was removed due a high pitch count -- 76 in three innings.